 Jean-Boris Lacroix (1902–1984) was a French art deco architect and designer.

 He was the son of the Russian Grand Duke Boris Vladimirovich, born in Saint-Petersburg in 1877 and his wife Grand Duchess Maria Pavlovna.
 In 1901, Boris Vladimirovich went to France and had a liaison with the French Jeanne Aumont-Lacroix.
-The child that was born in 1902, Jean-Boris Lacroix, was not recognized by his father but they maintained good contact.
+The child that was born in 1902, Jean-Boris Lacroix, was not recognised by his father but they maintained good contact.

 He began his career in 1920 when he entered the workshop of Paul Dumas.
 At the age of 22 he became artistic director of the Maison de couture Vionnet, the fashion house of Madeleine Vionnet.
 He worked for the company until 1937.
-He designed dresses, jewelry and handbags before he was responsible for the furnishing and decorating of Madeleine Vionnet’s private residences.
+He designed dresses, jewellery and handbags before he was responsible for the furnishing and decorating of Madeleine Vionnet’s private residences.

 Salon des Artistes et Décorateurs